Generic Name: Buprenorphine Transdermal Patch (BUE pre NOR feen)

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- Do not stop taking this medicine all of a sudden without calling your doctor.
+- Do not stop taking buprenorphine transdermal patch all of a sudden without calling your doctor.
 You may have a greater risk of signs of withdrawal.
 If you need to stop buprenorphine transdermal patch, you will want to slowly stop it as ordered by your doctor.

-- If you have been taking this medicine for a long time or at high doses, it may not work as well and you may need higher doses to get the same effect.
+- If you have been taking buprenorphine transdermal patch for a long time or at high doses, it may not work as well and you may need higher doses to get the same effect.
 This is known as tolerance.
 Call your doctor if buprenorphine transdermal patch stops working well.
 Do not take more than ordered.